DIVERSIFIED INVESTING FUND DEDUCTION

 Diversified investing funds often are structured so that a member of the fund (typically, the fund’s general partner in the case of a fund organized as a limited partnership) is entitled to a percentage interest in the fund disproportionate to its invested capital.
 The additional interest is referred to as the “carried interest” or the “carry.”
 The following example illustrates one possible circumstance in which income attributable to a carried interest is not subject to City License Tax or County Tax:

 In the example above, assume that the Fund’s general partner is a business entity that contributes 1% of the invested capital.
 The general partner also is entitled to a 20% interest (a “carried interest”) in profits after all investors receive a specified rate of return on their invested capital.
 The sole activity of the general partner is to make investment decisions on behalf of the Fund, and to engage and monitor the services of the Manager implementing those decisions.
 The general partner has its commercial domicile inside the City and County and conducts its activities inside the City and County.
 In this example, both the income attributable to the 1% investment and the income attributable to the carried interest are reversed from the general partner’s City and County return and therefore are not subject to the City License Tax or County Tax pursuant to Administrative Rule 600.94-1.

-If a Diversified Investment Fund which is otherwise entitled to the deduction, disqualifies itself from the deduction as a result of an unusual or extraordinary transaction occurring during start-up or wind-down, they may petition the Bureau to allow the deduction.
-The Bureau may then allow the deduction or a portion of the deduction at its discretion.
+If a Diversified Investment Fund which is otherwise entitled to the deduction, disqualifies itself from the deduction as a result of an unusual or extraordinary transaction occurring during startup or wind-down, they may petition the Division to allow the deduction.
+The Division may then allow the deduction or a portion of the deduction at its discretion.

 This rule applies to all taxable years open to audit on or after January 1, 2007.